wordplay-workshop/wordplay2020/index.markdown

 **Location: NeurIPS 2020 is a Virtual-only Conference**

+## The one line version: Your one stop shop for all things interactive narrative + AI!

+### The slightly longer version

+This workshop will focus on exploring the utility of interactive narratives, think everything from classic text-adventures like [Zork](http://textadventures.online/play/?story=http%3A%2F%2Fwww.ifarchive.org%2Fif-archive%2Fgames%2Fhugo%2Fhugozork.hex) to modern [Twine](https://twinery.org/) games, to fill a role as the learning environments of choice for language-based tasks including but not limited to storytelling.
+A previous iteration of this workshop took place very successfully with over a hundred attendees, also at NeurIPS, in 2018 and since then the community of people working in this area has rapidly increased.
+This workshop aims to be a centralized place where all researchers involved across a breadth of fields can interact and learn from each other.
+Furthermore, it will act as a showcase to the wider NLP/RL/Game communities on interactive narrative's place as a learning environment.
+The program will feature a collection of invited talks in addition to contributed talks and posters from each of these sections of the interactive narrative community and the wider NLP and RL communities.

+We like all things:
+- Interactive narrative: whether it be game playing RL agents or game generation
+- Interactive language learning
+- Natural language generation
+- Improvisational storytelling
+- And more!
+Anything you can think of that involves narrative, interactivity, and language!

+### The actual version

 Interactivity has been shown to be a core component of learning.
 Humans learn various skills such as language, vision, motor skills, etc. more effectively through interactive media [Feldman and Narayanan, 2004; Barsalou, 2008].
 In the realm of machines, interactive environments have served as cornerstones in the quest to develop more robust algorithms for learning agents across many machine learning sub-communities.